sankeer28/Weather/README.md

 # [Weather App](https://sankeer28.github.io/Weather/)

 This is a minimalistic weather application built with HTML, CSS, and JavaScript.
-It uses the OpenWeatherMap API to fetch weather data based on the user's location.
+It uses the OpenWeatherMap API to fetch weather data based on the desired location.

 ## Features